Mayer Hawthorne

 Andrew Mayer Cohen (born February 2, 1979), better known by his stage name Mayer Hawthorne, is an American singer, producer, songwriter, arranger, audio engineer, DJ, and multi-instrumentalist based in Los Angeles, California.
 Cohen performs and records in the groups Tuxedo and Jaded Incorporated and has been nominated for a Grammy award.

-Early life
+Early life, family and education

-Cohen grew up in Ann Arbor, Michigan.
+Cohen was raised in Ann Arbor, Michigan.
+His father plays in a band in Detroit, Michigan.
 The stage name "Mayer Hawthorne" is a combination of Cohen's real middle name (Mayer) and Hawthorne Road, the street he grew up on.
-Cohen is Jewish and had a Bar Mitzvah in 1992 at Temple Beth Emeth in Ann Arbor, Michigan.
+Cohen is Jewish and had a bar mitzvah in 1992 at Temple Beth Emeth in Ann Arbor.